Menu icon

 3. Daniel Dubois (22-2)

 Dubois produced a quite astonishing performance to knock out Anthony Joshua in front of 96,000 stunned fans at Wembley Stadium to prove beyond doubt that he is now for real.
 The critics who called him ‘a quitter’ after those losses to Joe Joyce and Oleksandr Usyk have been forced to eat their words in spectacular style with Dubois defeating Jarrell Miller, Filip Hrgovic and now Joshua - all inside the distance.
 Dubois was sensational against Joshua - putting the two-time heavyweight champion on the deck in four of the five rounds as he successfully retained his IBF world heavyweight title.
-Massive fights now await, starting with a title defence vs the tough Kiwi Joseph Parker in February.
+Was forced to pull out of a planned February title defence vs Joseph Parker, and now we await his next move.

 Next fight: tbc